Code-Institute-Submissions/PaintPeruser/readme.md

 ## User Stories

+These will be brief touchpoints of what the user is looking for from this site.
+The full walkthrough is later in the readme of the entire completed journey.

 ### User A - New Customer
 - A new customer has navigated to the website to look at paint.
 - They will want to select from multiple colours.